 Masarepa or arepa flour, for the Kiwis out there, is very different from regular corn flour.
 Not only is it produced differently from more common varieties, it is also finer, and has a lighter flavour.
 If you want to get on board with arepas (and we highly recommend you do!), you’ll need to make sure you get yourself some masarepa.

 What’s the difference between Colombian and Venezuelan arepas?

 Usually, Colombian arepas are thinner than Venezuelan ones, which are often filled with meat, cheese, or vegetables and served sandwich-style.
 However, this somewhat simplifies the variety of arepas you’ll encounter in these places.
 In Colombia, for example, each region has a different arepa style associated with it.
-Anyone you talk to will have their favourite arepa style, and major cities regularly have arepa festivals.
-For example, in Bogota, a favourite style is to grill them with melted cheese in the middle (an arepa cheese toastie!), while in the Colombian Caribbean coast, a popular method is putting an egg into a lightly fried arepa, sealing it, and then deep-frying it until the egg is cooked inside.
+Anyone you talk to will have their favorite arepa style, and major cities regularly have arepa festivals.
+For example, in Bogota, a favorite style is to grill them with melted cheese in the middle (an arepa cheese toastie!), while in the Colombian Caribbean coast, a popular method is putting an egg into a lightly fried arepa, sealing it, and then deep-frying it until the egg is cooked inside.

-Also read differences between White Arepas and Yellow Arepas
+Also, read differences between White Arepas and Yellow Arepas

 What Ways can Arepas be Prepared?

 Oh, the options are endless!
 First of all, you have plenty of options for cooking methods: arepas can be baked, grilled, or deep-fried.
 Depending on what you feel like, you can have them plain, stuff them with fillings, or add tasty toppings.
 You can alter the base recipe, the thickness, and the texture.

 What else can you make with Arepa Flour?